cannor147/geomapper/README.md

 For the same result use this command:
 `
-step countries
+countries
--import "src/main/resources/example/hdi.csv" 2 3
--colors blue red
--separators 3 0.8 0.7 0.55
+-use step -colors blue red -separators 3 0.8 0.7 0.55
+-fromValues "src/main/resources/example/hdi.csv" 2 3
 `

 ## Custom maps